On this page

-NSCC's ETF process automates the creation and redemption of ETF securities when the underlying securities are eligible to be cleared through NSCC.
+NSCC's Exchange Traded Fund (ETF) process automates the creation and redemption of ETF securities when you want to safely and securely move eligible ETFs and their underlying securities through the settlement process and have them cleared through NSCC.
 NSCC reports, clears, and settles ETFs and their underlying securities through its creation/redemption process.
 ETF processing includes a nightly distribution of domestic, foreign, and fixed income portfolio information.

 ETF processing includes a nightly distribution of domestic, foreign, and fixed income portfolio information.
 Use customized portfolios to create and redeem the ETF within NSCC’s ETF processing.